fogleman/sdf/README.md

 `crop(x0=None, y0=None, x1=None, y1=None, k=None)`

 `crop` is useful for cutting a shape on one or more axis-aligned planes.
+Note that one can accomplish the same affect by four line cuts with axis normals and points defined on the edges.

 ```python
 f = (circle() & crop(y0=-0.5, y1=0.5, x0=0)).extrude(0.1)